 Our rental program presents an opportunity to actively participate in your community's food sources and promote the development of healthier urban and rural ecosystems with a minimal commitment.
 We achieve this by connecting with hosts throughout the United States who share a desire to pollinate their yards.
 We provide these hosts with solitary bee kits, allowing them to release healthy bees into nature, all while witnessing their gardens flourish.

 Solitary bees are nature's most productive pollinators, visiting over 2,000 blossoms daily.
 Their distinctive "belly-flopping" technique enables them to gather loose pollen across their bodies, resulting in an impressive 95% pollination rate.
 These gentle, non-stinging bees live and work independently, without producing honey or residing in hives.
 Their self-sufficiency makes them non-aggressive and incredibly easy to care for.
 They autonomously gather food, locate nesting sites, and lay their own eggs.
 Some solitary bee species employ existing holes created by birds or insects for egg-laying, while others prefer the nesting blocks we provide.

-In the fall, once the developing bees have spun their protective cocoons, hosts mail back their nesting blocks back to RMB.
-The nesting blocks and bee cocoons are thoroughly cleaned and sorted to eliminate pests, including pollen mites, chalkbrood and Houdini flies, that are a threat to native bee species.
-After all cocooned bees are cleaned, they are safely stored in hibernation over winter.
+In the fall, after the developing bees have spun their protective cocoons, hosts return their nesting blocks to Rent Mason Bees.
+The nesting blocks and bee cocoons undergo thorough cleaning and sorting to eliminate potential pests such as pollen mites, chalkbrood, and Houdini flies, which pose a threat to native bee species.
+Once all cocooned bees are meticulously cleaned, they are safely placed in hibernation over the winter.